scalessec/Toast/readme.markdown

 What's New
 ---------
- - Refactored to support ARC
+ - Refactored to support ARC.
  - Added tap to dismiss support, enabled by default.
 This can be toggled with the `CSToastHidesOnTap` flag.
  - The toast delay duration is now implemented with NSTimer instead of the UIView animation's delay property.
-This fixes some reported animation glitches
- - iOS7-related UI updates for the demo app
+ - iOS7-related UI updates for the demo app.

 Screenshots
 ---------